CrossCode, a retro, Japanese-style action RPG on Steam

 Your powerups max out at the 3rd level, in which you shoot five ways.
 There are no bombs, but only a dash that can allow you to dodge bullets (however it’s not as easy as you’d think).

 Crystal Breaker is made by Terarin Games, who also released the Gunhead/Blazing Lasers-inspired Raging Blasters and Layer Section/Rayforce-inspired Moon Dancer.
-Terarin’s definite Compile-influences are seen here, following the retro caravan-style shmup style.
+Terarin’s definite Compile and Hudson influences are seen here, following their retro shmup style.
 They do well at capturing that ’90s shmup aesthetic.
 As with prior games, Crystal Breaker also has a selectable chiptune music option.
 This game is hard, and I still haven’t cleared the second boss yet.
 Nice neo-retro style game!

 Mega R-Type: a fan/doujin R-Type game on the Megadrive!